A radical economist... and Marx too

 Some other issues are often seen as central for defining heterodox economics.
 Endogenous money is a typical example.
 And it is true that most, if not all, heterodox economists follow some version of endogenous money theory.
 However, it is clear that even if money is not endogenous, the rate of interest is still a monetary variable in heterodox economics (e.g. in Keynes' General Theory).
 Also, several mainstream economists have endogenous money, from Wicksell to those using the Taylor rule now.
 The same could be said about true or non-probabilistic uncertainty.
 It is important, but neither the determination of prices of production or effective demand are directly affected by uncertainty.
 And several Austrians (hardly heterodox according to the criteria above) are very fond of the idea of uncertainty.
 The last additional issue that sometimes is used to define heterodoxy is complexity (or non-ergodicity), but is the least relevant.
 The main difference between heterodox and orthodox are related to causality issues, and they can be reproduced in simple or complex theoretical frameworks.

 The obvious question that anyone may pose is why does it matter to define heterodox economics precisely.
 For example, Colander, Holt and Rosser (CHR) suggest that heterodox economists should not consider themselves heterodox but just economists, and try to influence the mainstream working with the best among the orthodox.
 The problem is that logic and evidence can support either prices of production or supply and demand, and, by the same token, either Say's Law or Effective Demand must be wrong.
 In economic policy compromise might be possible, but in theory principles cannot be compromised.
-I replied to their paper here.
+I replied to their paper here (see the addendum).